Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 - Arkansas has played 10 games, with six wins against the spread.

-- Arkansas' games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Arkansas' games this season have gone over the point total six times in 11 opportunities (54.5%).

-- Arkansas is 6-3 against the spread and 6-2 overall in games when it scores more than 18.2 points.
+- Arkansas is 6-3 against the spread and 6-2 overall when the team records more than 18.2 points.

-- When Arkansas picks up over 288.2 yards, the team is 6-3 against the spread and 6-2 overall.
+- When Arkansas totals more than 288.2 yards, the team is 6-3 against the spread and 6-2 overall.

-- This season the Razorbacks have seven turnovers, nine fewer than the Crimson Tide have takeaways (16).
+- The Razorbacks have seven giveaways this season, while the Crimson Tide have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.